All Episodes

 In other words, they specifically said they would not go back and look at it again.

-Odd, because they didn't have any other things that looked like faces on Mars.
+And that seemed odd because they didn't have any other things that looked like faces on Mars.

-But then, you see, one of the ironies of this is, of course, when Mars Observer, two days out of orbit from Mars a couple of years ago, when it was coming into Mars, totally lost the signal.
+But then, you see, one of the ironies of this is, of course, when Mars Observer, two days out of orbit from Mars a couple years ago, when it was coming into Mars, totally lost the signal.

 So we got nothing.

-And of course there have been allegations that perhaps NASA actually did get pictures but was covering them up.
+And of course, there have been allegations that perhaps NASA actually did get pictures but was covering them up.

 So there are a number of speculations, but that's the realm of speculation.